August-Alm/ThetaRedoux/README.md

 We have not fixed a reduction order.
 The interpreter loosely follows a call-by-need strategy (though what that exactly means in the present context is unclear).
+One part of the reduction order is fixed however: (6) can only apply if its left hand side is otherwize noralized.
+In particular, if either `a` or `b` is a theta abstraction, then (4) would take prevalence, and if either is a lambdam then (5) would take precedence.

 ### Informal semantics